monikase/AI_Ethics/Fairness_Intervention_Playbook/4_POST.md

 Low-confidence predictions are deferred to human reviewers.

+These thresholds define the **confidence regions where automation is considered reliable**.

 Example:

 if confidence > 0.85 → automated decision
 if 0.45 < confidence < 0.85 → human review

+The key insight is that **fairness errors often concentrate near decision boundaries**, where model predictions are least certain.

+By deferring these cases to human review, systems can reduce unfair outcomes while keeping most decisions automated.

 ---

 ### 4.2 Selective Classification Strategy

-Selective classification optimizes the trade-off between:
+Selective classification manages the trade-off between:

 - automation coverage
 - fairness improvement

+Reducing automation coverage allows the system to **focus human attention on the most difficult or risky cases**.

 Example: